centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-databases-influxdb.md

 ## Prerequisites

-To acces the data of an InfluxDB database, one generally needs a login/password or a token. to the manufacturer official documentation BUT you should try to be as complete\n\
+To acces the data of an InfluxDB database, one generally needs a login/password or a token.
-as possible here as it will save time to everybody.*

 ## Installing the monitoring connector